 Faculty in the physical and health disabilities concentration provides advanced instruction for students with a wide range of physical impairments, neuromotor impairments, degenerative diseases, and severe health impairments who may have additional cognitive/learning or sensory impairments.

 This non-degree program prepares students seeking only teacher certification.
-Applicants to the initial certification non-degree Multiple and Severe Disabilities program are able to pursue the following concentrations: Special Education Adapted Curriculum (Intellectual Disability), Special Education General and Adapted Curriculum (Autism Spectrum Disorders), Special Education Deaf Education, Early Childhood Special Education, Special Education Physical and Health Disabilities (Orthopedic Impairments).
+Applicants to the initial certification non-degree Special Education program are able to pursue the following concentrations: Special Education Adapted Curriculum (Intellectual Disabilities), Special Education General and Adapted Curriculum (Autism Spectrum Disorders), Special Education Deaf Education, Early Childhood Special Education, Special Education Physical and Health Disabilities (Orthopedic Impairments).

 Concentration in Special Education Adapted Curriculum (Intellectual Disabilities)